amenbr1/superkit/README.md

 ## Creating views with Templ

-superkit uses Templ as its templating engine.
+**SUPERKIT** uses Templ as its templating engine.
 Templ allows you to create type safe view components that renders fragments of HTML.
 In-depth information about Templ can be found here:
 [Templ documentation](https://templ.guide)

 ## Validations